forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 > * lower death rates (probably 2/3) due to immune systems better adapted to viruses.

-### Living Space
+### Living Conditions

+#### Observations from Literature
 People in neighborhoods in cities with small living areas and a low incomes are more frequently infected and contribute above average to the spread of Covid.
 Small living space is correlated to low income which in turn is correlated to jobs where home office is less possible (e.g. service)
-* [Brueningk et al](#summary-brueningk) deduce the Covid-19 spread from SARS-CoV-2 genome sequencing: Small living space (and low incomes) are key factors for increased spread.
+* [Brueningk et al](#summary-brueningk) deduce the Covid-19 spread from SARS-CoV- 2 genome sequencing: Small living space and low incomes are associated with increased spread (effective R values are higher for the tertiles with the lowest living space/lowest income).
 * [Lundkvist et al](#lundkvist) observe that in Stockholm people living in suburbs with large buildings built in the 60s have a seroprevalence of 30%, compared to a seroprevalence of 4% for people living in modern building (likely some form of ventilation is built in).

-#### Residential Blocks
+#### Share of Residential Blocks
 Across the world regions and communities with a large share of people living in residential blocks tend to have higher Covid infections rates:
-* Large cities in the UK which have high shares of residential blocks, had high severe Covid case rate. [to confirm and cite/source]
+* Large cities in the UK and the US which have high shares of residential blocks, had high severe Covid case rate. [to confirm and cite/source]
 * In Eastern Europa, where the share of residential blocks built in the 60s through 80s is high, Covid case rates where high during the winter 20/21.
-* In the Lombardy the share of people living in residential blocks is high.
+* The Lombardy in northern Italy was a Covid hot-spot in winter 2020 and had high cases in Winter 2021.
+The share of people living in residential blocks is higher than in the neighboring regions: Ticino (Switzerland) and regions in northern Italy such as the South Tirol.
 Severe Covid rate were very high in late Winter 2020 and still quite high in Winter 2021.

 ### Income